Family, Money, Resources

 Source: 2020-2021 State of Asia America report by Asian Real Estate Association of America

-Asian immigrants are more likely to own a home than US-born Asians
+Asian immigrants are more likely to own a home than U.S.-born Asians

 Asian immigrants are more likely to own a home than U.S.-born Asians (60% vs. 56%).
 In 2019, there were more than 14 million immigrants with origins from Asian countries in the United States.
 China, India, Korea and the Philippines make-up nearly 60% of the Asian immigrant population.
 Immigrants from these origin countries tend to earn higher incomes, work in management occupations and are highly educated.
 (U.S. Immigration policy since 1965 gave preference to highly-educated and highly-skilled applicants, a contrast to the majority of pre-1965 immigrants from Asia who tend to be low-skilled.)
 As such, the income distribution among Asian households is highly unequal.